PythonOT/POT/docs/source/readme.rst

 -  OT Network Flow solver for the linear program/ Earth Movers Distance [1].
--  Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2] and stabilized version [9][10] and greedy SInkhorn [22] with optional GPU implementation (requires cudamat).
+-  Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2], stabilized version [9][10] and greedy Sinkhorn [22] with optional GPU implementation (requires cupy).
+-  Sinkhorn divergence [23] and entropic regularization OT from empirical data.
 -  Smooth optimal transport solvers (dual and semi-dual) for KL and squared L2 regularizations [17].
 -  Non regularized Wasserstein barycenters [16] with LP solver (only